opensearch-project/documentation-website/_security/configuration/best-practices.md

 ---
 layout: default
 title: Best Practices
-parent: Best Practices
 nav_order: 11
 ---

-# Best Practices for OpenSearch Security plugin
+# Best Practices for OpenSearch Security

 Setting up secure practices in OpenSearch is crucial for protecting your data.
-Here are our top 10 guidelines that offer clear steps on keeping your system safe.
+Here are 10 best practices that offer clear steps on keeping your system safe.

-## 1. Use your own PKI (public key infrastructure) to setup SSL/TLS for OpenSearch
+## 1. Use your own public key infrastructure (PKI) to setup SSL/TLS for OpenSearch

-Although it requires a bit more effort at the beginning, it provides you with all the flexibility needed to set up SSL/TLS in the most secure and performant way.
+Although using your own PKI, such as [AWS Certificate Manager](https://docs.aws.amazon.com/crypto/latest/userguide/awspki-service-acm.html), requires more effort at the beginning, a custom PKI provides you with all the flexibility needed to set up SSL/TLS in the most secure and performant way.

 ### Enable SSL/TLS for node and REST layer traffic

-The SSL/TLS is enabled by default for transport layer which is used by node to node communication.
-The SSL/TLS on REST layer is disabled by default.
+The SSL/TLS is enabled by default for the transport layer, which is used by node to node communication.
+The SSL/TLS on the REST layer is disabled by default.

 The following setting is required to enable encryption at REST layer: `plugins.security.ssl.http.enabled: true`